 2001 Jeep Cherokee Sport (Sold)

-1991 Honda CRX Si (Sold) -
+1991 Honda CRX Si (Sold)

 There are lengthy ( I mean lengggggtttthhhyyyyyy) brake discussions on other, more general Jeep JK forums.
 I'd do some research there.

-I have the Teraflex Big Brake kit on the front of my JK.
-And their master cylinder.08 Jeep Wrangler Unlimited Rubicon: lift, wheels/tires, bumpers, skids, sliders, winch, lights, cb.
+08 Jeep Wrangler Unlimited Rubicon: lift, wheels/tires, bumpers, skids, sliders, winch, lights, cb.
 All the normal stuff, plus some.......

 Build thread: Here

-Lake Norman CrawlersComment
+Lake Norman Crawlers

 I have the hawk LTS on mine and love them.
-There is some brake dust but well worth it.____________________________________________
+There is some brake dust but well worth it.

 Jim Walker